Frk4/Python-Flask-Blog/README.md

 # Python-Flask-Blog
-This is a python blog
+This is a python blog.